Senior Counsel and Youth In Out-Of-Home Care Project Director

 Currey Cook is the Director of the Youth in Out-of-Home Care Project and Counsel in the National Headquarters Office of Lambda Legal, the oldest and largest national legal organization committed to achieving full recognition of the civil rights of lesbians, gay men, bisexuals, transgender people and people with HIV.

 Before relocating to the New York City in 2009, Cook lived in Anchorage, Alaska and was an attorney with the Office of Public Advocacy (OPA) for twelve years.
 Cook worked as a juvenile defense attorney and guardian ad litem and later as supervising attorney of OPA’s Child Advocacy Section.
-In addition to his work at OPA, he has provided pro bono immigration legal services for more than half of his career.
-Mr. Cook helped create and lead the Special Immigrant Juvenile Project devoted to providing pro bono representation to undocumented immigrant children involved in state court proceedings and successfully represented two gay men seeing political asylum.
-Cook was the recipient of the Alaska Bar Association Pro Bono Service Award for a Public Sector Attorney in 2006.
-He has also received a Light of Hope Award for his advocacy on behalf of abused and neglected children in Alaska.
+In addition to his work at OPA, Cook advocated on behalf of undocumented youth and gay asylum seekers and received the Alaska Bar Association Pro Bono Service Award for a Public Sector Attorney in 2006.
+He has also received the Alaska Light of Hope Award for his advocacy on behalf of children.

 Cook graduated from the University of Georgia with a B.A. in Journalism (Broadcast News) and was a radio reporter while in college.
 He received his law degree, cum laude, from Mercer University in 1994.
 He served as managing editor of the Mercer Law Review and Chief Justice of the Honor Court.